 Highlights include the announcement of the National Biography Award 2015 and the National Biography Lecture.

 There are certain books that change the way we think about our world or even ourselves.
 These are the books that we want to share with anyone who will listen.

 Discover Australia's rich cultural heritage from leading Aboriginal and Torres Strait Islander artists, writers, dancers and musicians as they showcase their creativity and share their stories.

 Imagine, draw, believe, create, explore, solve and write - all in one week at State Library

 A range of courses, talks and workshops designed for learners of any age and stage of learning are available.

 Enjoy an intimate viewing of our most iconic and intriguing items.
-Each month, in the exclusive Sir William Dixson Research Library, rare items from the Library’s world-renowned collection are taken out of the vaults.
+Each month, rare items from the Library’s world-renowned collection are taken out of the vaults.

 The Festival salutes Charlie Chaplin’s start in film 100 years ago: 1914-2014.

 Take a break from study with a program of fun films throughout the HSC period.
 From Halloween horror and 60’s sci-fi to action adventure and comedy classics, it’s a great way to relax during HSC.